What is a hold?

 How do we alert you to a deposit hold?

-Wells Fargo Online® customers can sign on and select Messages & Alerts to view notifications regarding deposit holds.
+Wells Fargo Online® customers can sign on and access the Message Center through the More menu to view notifications regarding deposit holds.

 What criteria are used when delaying the availability of funds?

 Our decision to place a hold on a deposited check may be influenced by a number of factors, including but not limited to:

 - Any factors or circumstances that cause us to doubt that a deposited check will be paid by the institution on which it is drawn.

 - The length of time the deposit account has been open.
 For example, if the account was opened recently.

 - The frequency of overdrafts or returned checks on your account.

 When will the funds be available?

 Generally, if a deposited check is not returned unpaid, held funds will be available to you on the date we provide you.
 You will be notified separately of any changes to that date.

 What happens if the check is returned unpaid?